 Students.
 Two undergraduate

-students and one graduate student serve as voting members of the senate, and
+students, one graduate student, and one law student serve as voting members of the senate, and

 the senate provides regulations governing the qualifications, terms of